NeuroTechX/ntx_slack_archive/devices.md

  >You would receive twice as much samples from the board than what you would receive if the daisy module was activated

+3/17/2017 5:48 PM

+ **octonomy** :

+ >Do you know the procedure to deactivate it?
+Is it a command line option or a physical hardware switch?